etattershall/internet-of-thingies/Development/report_skeleton.md

 -	At the base of the pyramid are edge devices (low memory/power/connectivity devices that do not have operating systems and are not capable of storing large keys or doing their own encryption).
 -	Several edge devices may be managed by a single smart agent, a more powerful device with an operating system such as a raspberry pi or a mobile phone.
 -	Smart agents can share information with each other via a Cloud.
--	Communication is achieved via Bluetooth or serial cable at the lower levels and a popular IoT protocol called MQTT over standard internet connections.
+-	Communication is achieved via serial at the lower levels and a popular IoT protocol called MQTT over standard internet connections.
 -	Must allow devices to discover each other, share information, etc.
 ### Privacy Specification
 -	We defined three levels of security.
 These are: